-2. In the Name field, type in the name for your new layer.

-- 2. Select whether you want the Line Art layer should be Vector or Bitmap. - 3.
+- 2. In the Name field, type in the name for your new layer. - 2.
+Select whether you want the Line Art layer should be Vector or Bitmap. - 3.
 Select whether you want the Colour Art layer should be Vector or Bitmap. - 4.
+Select Extend Exposure for Scene Duration checkbox to automatically create and empty drawing exposure on each layer and expose them for the duration of the scene. - 2.
 Do one of the following: - Click Add to create this layer, but leave the dialog open so you can create more layers. - Click Add and Close to create this layer and close the dialog.